datatrail-jhu/05_R/manuscript/06_lists.md

 * [Slides](https://docs.google.com/presentation/d/1aJgqSCcPC_S_hEmcGy8hQGjuk6AwzT6r4ez-9IVsiXk/edit?usp=sharing)

-{quiz, id: quiz_04_lists}
+{quiz, id: quiz_06_lists}

-# Lists quiz
+# Lists & Data Frames quiz

+{choose-answer: 4}
 ?
 Which of the following statement(s) about lists and data frames is/are true?

-a) All lists are data frames, and all data frames are lists
+C) Not all lists are data frames, and all data frames are lists
-B) Not all lists are data frames, and all data frames are lists
+o) All lists are data frames, and all data frames are lists
-c) All lists are data frames, and not all data frames are lists
+o) All lists are data frames, and not all data frames are lists
-d) Not all lists are data frames, and not all data frames are lists
+o) Not all lists are data frames, and not all data frames are lists
+o) Data frames are never lists, and lists are never data frames
+o) Data frames are sometimes lists, but lists are never data frames

+{choose-answer: 4}
 ?
 The following snapshot of the `iris` data frame shows the first six rows of the 5 column data frame.
 How can I extract the `Petal.Length` column as a simple vector (as opposed to a single column data frame)?

     Sepal.Length Sepal.Width Petal.Length Petal.Width    Species